UK regulator drops case against London Whale trader

-LONDON Bruno Iksil, the former JPMorgan (JPM.N) trader dubbed the London Whale for his outsized trades, has escaped a fine and possible industry ban in Britain after an investigation into a scandal that cost the bank $6.2 billion (4 billion pounds) in 2012, his lawyers said on Thursday.
+LONDON, July 9 Bruno Iksil, the former JPMorgan trader dubbed the London Whale for his outsized trades, has escaped a fine and possible industry ban in Britain after an investigation into a scandal that cost the bank $6.2 billion in 2012, his lawyers said on Thursday.

 Iksil, whose former boss Javier Martin-Artajo and junior colleague Julien Grout have been charged with offences including securities fraud and conspiracy in the United States, was told on July 1 that the UK regulator would take no action against him.